puppetlabs/puppet-docs/source/puppet/5.1/lang_updating_manifests.markdown

 ## Check your regular expressions for correct syntax

-Puppet 4 bundles its own copy of Ruby 2.x, and the regex syntax is slightly different than Ruby 1.8.7, which you might have been running prior to upgrade.
-Because the two versions of Ruby use differing regex engines, your results might vary.
+Puppet 5 bundles its own copy of Ruby 2.x, and the regular expressions syntax is slightly different than Ruby 1.8.7, which you might have been running prior to upgrade.
+Because the two versions of Ruby use different regular expression engines, your results might change after the upgrade.

 ## Check YAML files used by Hiera, etc. for correct syntax

-If the Ruby version changed since upgrade, the YAML parser will be more strict.
+If the Ruby version changed since upgrading, the YAML parser will be more strict.
 Ensure strings containing a `%` are quoted.

 ## Check the `mode` attribute of any file resources